top of page

 Nayer Nagui, Musical Director

 A heart-warming and powerful film, WHERE IS LOVE? follows Alaa, Fadi, and Qusai – three Syrian refugee kids living in Jordan - and Ibrahim, a third generation Jordanian Palestinian refugee, all amateurs who have never acted or sung before, as they star in the first ever Arabic adaptation of Lionel Bart’s great musical, Oliver!, updated to a modern Arab City.
 The 40 strong Jordan-based cast see their own experience of hardship, exile and abandonment by society, mirrored in Bart’s musical vision of Charles Dickens’ condemnation of Victorian poverty.
 Produced and devised by the Trojan Women Project - who also produced the musical - the film follows the children, living on the fringes of society, as they go through six months of drama workshops until their final triumphant performance in Amman’s Royal Cultural Centre, becoming the toast of Jordan.
 The musical itself was directed by the renowned Egyptian actor and human rights’ activist, Khaled Abol Naga and supported by The Mackintosh Foundation.
 The film shows the challenges and discrimination the children face and follows how they overcome these difficulties through the healing powerof music and performance.
 Given the fall of President Assad, current debate over migration, the tragedy in Gaza, and that Oliver! is being revived by Sir Cameron Mackintosh in the West End, this powerful film is even more resonant.
 Principle interviews by Sherine Salama.
-Directed, produced and devised by William Stirling and Charlotte Eagar.
+Produced and devised by William Stirling and Charlotte Eagar.

 Oliver-4977.JPG